educational-technology-collective/etc_http_aws_api_gateway_wrapper/README.md

 awsAPIGatewayWrapper.request(["This request was made by AWSAPIGatewayWrapper#request.", timestamp]);
 ```

-This is an example of making a `asynchronous` HTTP request to an S3 bucket.
+This is an example of making an `asynchronous` HTTP request to an S3 bucket.

 ```js